Glen’s Journal

 The Pro-Palm Kernel View

-- Utilising a By-Product: Palm kernel is a waste product that will exist whether or not NZ dairy farmers buy it or not.
+People in favor of feeding palm kernel will point out that it is a waste product that will exist whether or not NZ dairy farmers buy it or not.
 If it isn’t used as animal feed, it will simply be discarded.
+Which is a wasteful practice and being wasteful is not a sustainable practice.

 The Anti-Palm Kernel View

-While these opposing views may never fully align, both sides raise valid points.
+These two views are based on how you view the world and I doubt there will ever be agreement between the two.
+Both sides raise valid points.
 A persons point of view very much depends on their opinion of the expansion of the dairy industry over the past 25 years.

 Palm Kernel and Dairy Intensification in New Zealand

-While critics of palm kernel have suggested that its use is a major driver to the expansion and intensification of NZ dairy.
-The data would suggest that palm kernel has played a role in the slight increase in stocking rates in the North Island.
+The critics of palm kernel have suggested that its use is a major driver to the expansion and intensification of NZ dairy.
+I think a more accurate summary is that palm kernel has played a role in the slight increase in stocking rates in the North Island.
 But it’s not the primary driver of dairy industry growth in the South Island.
 Irrigation and lower land values are bigger factors in SI growth in dairy.

 Happy Cow Milk’s Perspective on Palm Kernel